How Does a Moment Last Forever

-"How Does a Moment Last Forever" is a song written by lyricist Tim Rice and composer Alan Menken for the Disney live action film Beauty and the Beast (2017), a remake of the animated musical of the same name.
-This Broadway-inspired ballad is performed in the movie by American actor Kevin Kline in his role as Maurice.
-It describes the relationship between his character and that of his wife, Belle's deceased mother.
-Later in the film, Belle (Emma Watson) performs the song as she discovers the truth about her mother's fate.
-"How Does a Moment Last Forever" was also recorded by Canadian singer Celine Dion, whose version was also included on the film's soundtrack, released on March 10, 2017.
-Her version plays over the ending credits of the film.
+How Does a Moment Last Forever is a song written by lyricist Tim Rice and composer Alan Menken for the live‑action Disney film Beauty and the Beast (2017), a remake of the 1991 animated musical.
+In the film, the ballad is performed by American actor Kevin Kline as Maurice, reflecting on memories of his late wife, the mother of Belle.
+Later in the story, Belle (Emma Watson) reprises the song when she learns the truth about her mother's past.
+A separate pop version, recorded by Canadian singer Celine Dion, appears over the end credits and was included on the film's soundtrack, released on March 10, 2017.